Smart and Savvy Wedding Gifts on a Budget

 The Reveal

 When I presented her the envelope containing a gift certificate for a two-hour financial planning meeting, I wasn’t sure how she would react.
 Would she laugh?
 Would she be upset it wasn’t a check?
 Would she put the gift certificate in a drawer and forget about it?
 After all, not everyone knows what financial planning is or thinks they need it.
-To my relief, she was ecstatic and booked her appointment within a few weeks to meet with my colleague Laura.
+To my relief, she was ecstatic and booked her appointment within a few weeks to meet with my colleague.
 After her meeting, my friend thanked me profusely and said what an impact my thoughtful gift had made on her and her husband’s future.

 I was able to offer knowledge and expertise on some really important stuff that they may have never sought professional advice for.
 Chances are you or someone you know has a unique talent or knowledge that would benefit your friend and provide exponential value beyond what you could pay for.
 Maybe it’s floral arrangements or graphic design or carpentry – there’s literally a whole world out there of useful services!